NikhilMadaan45/dashboard-app/README.md

 # Dashboard App
 This is a responsive Dashboard Web Application built with React (Vite), TypeScript, and Material-UI.
-It features a fixed sidebar for widget selection, multiple widgets displaying simultaneously in a grid layout, and a dark/light theme toggle.
+It features a fixed sidebar for widget selection, widgets displaying simultaneously in a modal/popup layout, and a dark/light theme toggle.

 ## Features
 * Fixed Sidebar with gradient background and widget selection.